-9.4 Annual Calendar of Actions and Activities.
-The Director, in consultation with the Board President, shall provide the Board, at or before the Board's regular meeting in April, with a calendar of annual, recurring, and anticipated Board actions and activities for the upcoming calendar year.

-9.5 Use of Expert Consultants.
+- 9.4 Annual Calendar of Actions and Activities.
+The Director, in consultation with the Board President, shall provide the Board, at or before the Board's regular meeting in April, with a calendar of annual, recurring, and anticipated Board actions and activities for the upcoming calendar year. - 9.5 Use of Expert Consultants.
 The Board recognizes the need from time to time to utilize the services of consultants for a special project or projects.
-The Board shall appoint such engineers, architects, planners and others as the Board shall determine prudent, and shall approve the consultant's amount of compensation, if any.
-The Director shall be involved with the Board on all aspects relating to such an appointment, and shall work directly with the consultant in completing his/her assigned responsibilities and tasks.

-9.6 Conflicts of Interest.
-District Ordinance Number 04-04-15, as it relates to the Illinois State Ethics Law, shall apply.

-9.7 Acceptance of Donations.
+In accordance with applicable law, the Board shall appoint engineers, architects, planners and other consultants as the Board determines prudent to provide services for such project(s), and shall approve the consultant's amount of compensation, if any.
+The Director shall be involved with the Board on all aspects relating to an appointment of a consultant, and shall work directly with the consultant. - 9.6 Conflicts of Interest.
+District Ordinance Number 04-04-15, as it relates to the Illinois State Ethics Law, shall apply. - 9.7 Acceptance of Donations.
 The Board may accept donations of land, equipment, and other items when the Board determines that the acceptance is in the best interests of the District.